RP ProPulse – Numerical Simulation of Pulse Propagation

-RP ProPulse also has an interactive display for time and frequency traces.
+RP ProPulse also has an interactive display for pulse properties in the time and frequency domain.
 The following example shows the third-order soliton at one point in the fiber.

 RP ProPulse can also display spectrograms of various kinds.
 In the example, intense chirped picosecond pulses at 1064 nm (282 THz) propagate in a fiber and generate a supercontinuum.
 At low frequencies, where the fiber dispersion is anomalous, several solitons can be recognized, which interact with high frequency components having the same group velocity.
 Low and high frequency components are delayed due to group velocity dispersion in the fiber.
 The temporal wings of the initial pulses are not yet converted for the given fiber length (see the narrowband structure at 282 THz).

 There is also an interactive form (not shown here) for generating spectrograms and Wigner plots.
 You can easily access the pulse at different locations in a resonator, for example, and after a variable number of round trips.

 RP ProPulse comes with very well worked out documentation in the form of a PDF manual.
 The manual explains in detail (on over 50 pages) the principles of the physical model, the user interface, the script language, etc. The quality of that documentation is essential both for efficient industrial design work and for scientific research: you need to know exactly what are the assumptions made, what is calculated, etc.

 Any remaining problems can be addressed with the technical support.
 We make sure that any problems you may have will soon be solved.